MinTPL (GitHub)

 - Tests can be run by invoking the executables in the

-target, with superuser privileges if necessary.
-This will install both the library and apkg-config
+- To install, build the installtarget, with superuser privileges if necessary.
+This will install both the library and apkg-configrecipe.
+On Linux you may need to runldconfigafter installing.

 License